 Victoria Sambunaris creates large-scale photographs that document the intersection of the natural and the manmade within the American landscape.
-Using a five-by-seven wooden field camera, each year Sambunaris embarks upon a lengthy journey on the road.
+Each year, Sambunaris embarks upon a lengthy journey on the road, using a large format, five-by-seven wooden field camera to document what she encounters.
 She aims to capture the way in which humans inhabit the landscape, and to highlight the need to consider the long-term impact of the continual cultivation and development of the land.

 Combining in-depth planning and research with a laborious mode of shooting and developing, sometimes waiting days for the right conditions, Sambunaris’s photographs communicate a deeply layered sense of place.
-The Border series (2009-2011) focuses on the border between the United States and Mexico.
-Covering its 2,000-mile extent from Brownsville to San Diego, the expansive landscapes framed within her photographs offer an attempt to comprehend the essence of the border culture and a landscape divided.
+From 2009 to 2011, Sambunaris covered the 2,000 mile extent of the border between the United States and Mexico, travelling from Brownsville, Texas to San Diego, California and framing the expansive landscapes within her photographs in an attempt to comprehend the essence of the border culture and the divided landscape.
 For her most recent project, Sambunaris has been working in South Texas photographing the geological and ecological implications of the energy industry in this area.

 Victoria Sambunaris was born in Lancaster, Pennsylvania in 1964, and currently lives and works in New York.
 She received a BA from Mount Vernon College in 1986 and an MFA from Yale University School of Art in 1999.
 She has held teaching positions at Yale University and Sarah Lawrence College, and is currently Guest Critic at Yale School of Architecture.